 Is a spirited child’s need for love also not “typical”?

 I had accepted the narrative that he is “different” and therefore, would not benefit from the over-pouring of love and acceptance that comes from attachment parenting.
 But actually attachment parenting, an intensely responsive approach, was exactly what he needed.
 It is also what I needed to reconnect with him and rebuild our relationship.
 Just because your child does not comply with your every request, does not mean they are not benefiting from responsive parenting.
 It could mean you are not benefiting from it.
-Possibly just going through the motions without authenticity or intent.
+Possibly just going through the motions without authenticity, intent or genuine connection.
 That is when I step back and begin to try and reconnect with my personal parenting goals (connection, trust, authenticity, love, compassion, empathy, encouragement).
 Then I try and see how those goals fit into my current approach to my child’s behaviour.
 Usually I realize I got lost somewhere in my own issues and managed to project those fears and anxieties onto my child.

 My spirited child is my teacher